tbarron/sample_app/README.markdown

 Stuff to do:
   + add Users
+  + enable Users to register
+  - enable Users to sign in
   - add Microposts
   - limit posts to 140 bytes
   - connect users and posts
-  - figure out how to get markdown to format more nicely
+  + figure out how to get markdown to format more nicely
-  - figure out how to get the navigator helper to render properly and
+  + figure out how to get the navigator helper to render properly and
     use it

 Setup